commonquail/recipes/bread/manitoba-rolls.md

 1. Pre-heat oven to 220&deg;C (200&deg;C hot air).
 1. Bake the rolls in the centre for 20 minutes.

+## Notes

+* The rye flour adds flavouring.
+Substitute wheat flour for a more neutral profile.
+* Manitoba flour is a high gluten flour.
+You can substitute other high gluten flours.
+All-purpose flour will yield perfectly edible rolls but with a blander crust.

 [original]: https://www.valsemollen.dk/opskrifter/manitobaboller-oekologiske/